Robert C. Macon: World War II

 In April 1942, Macon, now a colonel, took command of the 7th Infantry Regiment, 3rd Infantry Division.
 He commanded the regiment during Operation Torch, the invasion of North Africa in November 1942, and the subsequent occupation of French Morocco.
 In February 1943, he was promoted to brigadier general.

 German General Botho Henning Elster surrenders himself and 20,000 troops to Major General Robert C. Macon of the U.S. Ninth Army and to Major General Otto P. Weyland, Commanding General of the XIX Tactical Air Command, September 16, 1944.

 In April 1943, Brigadier General Macon was appointed as assistant division commander (ADC) of the 83rd Infantry Division.
 He succeeded Frank W. Milburn as commanding general of the division in January 1944 and was promoted to major general on June 1, 1944.

 Major General Macon commanded the 83rd Infantry Division during operations in Normandy, including Operation Cobra and the Battle of Saint-Malo.
 The division then screened the Allied advance along the Loire River Valley, and accepted the surrender of 20,000 German troops at Beaugency.
 The division drove through Lorraine and into Luxembourg, and then fought in the Battle of the Bulge.
-In 1945, the division advanced through Germany and linked up with Soviet troops on the Elbe River in April.
+Nicknamed "The Rag-Tag Circus" by war correspondents due to Macon ordering the supplementing of the division's transport with anything that moved, "no questions asked", the 83rd moved as fast as an armored task force, in an assortment of captured and hurriedly repainted (olive-green, with a U.S. star) German vehicles, expanding the mobile fleet with the surrender or capture of every enemy unit or town.
+The division advanced through Germany and linked up with Soviet troops on the Elbe River in April.
 Throughout this period, from the time he assumed command of the 83rd Infantry Division, his ADC was Brigadier General Claude Birkett Ferenbaugh.